phax/as2-peppol-servlet/README.md

   1. Add this project as a dependency to your project - e.g. via Maven
   2. Modify your `WEB-INF/web.xml` file so that it references the `AS2PeppolReceiveServlet`.
   3. Create an AS2 configuration file and store it in a folder that is fully writable to your project.
 The details of the configuration files are described below.
   4. Create a key store file (e.g.) called `server-certs.p12` located in the same folder as the configuration file.
-It must contain your PEPPOL AP certificate and alias must be the CN-value of your certificate's subject (e.g. `APP_1000000001`).
+The keystore type must be `PKCS12`.
+It must contain your PEPPOL AP certificate and the alias of the only entry must be the CN-value of your certificate's subject (e.g. `APP_1000000001`).
 The path and the password of the keystore must be set in the AS2 configuration file.
+  5. Inside your project create an SPI implementation of the `com.helger.as2servlet.sbd.IAS2IncomingSBDHandlerSPI` interface to handling incoming SBD documents.

 ##Add project via Maven
 Add the following to your pom.xml to use this artifact: